p2o-lab/polaris-backend/README.md

 # polaris-backend

 *Polaris* is a Process Orchestration Layer application for controlling process equipment assemblies (PEA) in the context of modular production in process industries.
 Thus, it follows the VDI/VDE/NAMUR 2658 standards.
 *polaris-backend* is a NodeJs application which can be controlled via REST.
 Furthermore it provides recent state changes via websockets.
+For testing and debugging purposes, polaris-backend provides also a testserver which behaves like a PEA.

 A HTML user interface for this project is provided via the [polaris-frontend](https://github.com/p2o-lab/polaris-frontend) project.